Ahmd-Tint/GeoFS-SPLR-ARM-AUTO-BRK/README.md

 * V2.2 Added levels of braking.
 (Speedbird came up with this realistic idea!)
 * V3.3: Instead of notifications, added the following.
 "RTO" changes depending on the current auto-brake mode.
 (Speedbird came up with this realistic idea!)
 <img width="66" height="115" alt="image" src="https://github.com/user-attachments/assets/a67db3ac-cef9-41d7-baf7-601a3ded2ee2" />
+* V4.3: The default brake force is now the B737-700 setting when an unsupported aircraft is used.